dcbartlett/symfony_todo/README.md

 Symfony ToDo can be downloaded with git.

-    git clone git://github.com/dcbartlett/symfony_todo.This
+    git clone git://github.com/dcbartlett/symfony_todo.git

-git will get the project files.
+This will get the project files.
 You will still need to do the composer part.

 ### Download an Archive File